 Designers need inspiration!
 While we should look for this inspiration everywhere, it’s useful — and necessary — to study existing design.
 The problem is, design is very much about “first impressions.”
-We see only the finished result and accept it as a single designer’s magical vision.
+We see only the finished result, assuming it’s a single designer’s magical vision.
 We forget that it’s the result of a complicated process that involves many factors: people, language, cultural influences, materials, commerce, and technology.

 Forensic Design asks questions that reveal the process that leads to the desired result.

 The study of graphic design is generally historical in nature, emphasizing arbitrary “great men” pigeonholed into movements, locations, dates, and trends.
 Books, articles, competitions, and exhibitions present work in a “gallery” context, which is a terrible way to experience art, let alone design.
 Design has far-more-relevant goals than impressing other designers.
 In the rare cases where we examine “vernacular” or “outsider” design, we generally only skim the surface to snipe ideas.